SanjeevYadavcr7/ClickSpace/Roadmap.md

 - **Pro** - this will include pro features(we dicussed on the call)
 - **Image Filtering(future)** - add automatic image filtering
 - **Marketplace** - place for photographers to sell their work online
+- **Feedback** - feedback form for people to comment on our services
+- **Testimonials** - place to diplay those feedbacks
+- **Available for Work** - feature for people to show whther they are open to work or not

 ## Design Ideas